-Once you’ve chosen your theme, click Preview to see what it will look like and once you’re happy with the appearance, click Install.
+Once you’ve chosen your theme, click Preview to see what it will look like, and once you’re happy with the look of your blog, click Install.

-You can come back and reedit your theme as often as you’d like.
+You can come back and re-edit your theme as often as you’d like.
 You also have the option of editing each free and premium theme, but it requires some knowledge of HTML and CSS.
 It’s much easier to customize a theme on your own than it is to build one from scratch.
-If you like your working theme, run with it and if not you can see tumblr’s guide on editing themes.
+If you like your working theme, go with it, and if not you can see Tumblr’s guide on editing themes.